Eye twitching is a repetitive, uncontrollable blinking or spasm of the eyelid, usually the upper lid.

-vision, sensitivity to light, eyelid spasms (blepharospasm), excessive tearing,
+blurred vision, sensitivity to light, eyelid spasms (blepharospasm), excessive

-the eye.
+burn.
 Eyelids may become red and swell.
-The eyes may feel dry and as though
+The eyes may feel dry and as

 WebMD Medical Reference from Healthwise